 20. Fill out IRS forms W-2 and 1099-MISC

-For help determining whether your worker is an independent contractor or an employee, see our W-2 vs. 1099 Wizard.
-If you employ independent contractors or freelancers, check out our guide to filing 1099s.
+For help determining whether your worker is an independent contractor or an employee, see our 1099 vs. W2 article.
+If you employ independent contractors or freelancers, check out our How to File 1099 guide.

 21. Review and approve full-year financial reports and tax returns